PINTO0309/onnx2tf/README.md

       If a nonexistent INPUT OP name is specified, it is ignored. e.g.
       keep_shape_absolutely_input_names=['input0','input1','input2']

+    input_names_to_interrupt_model_conversion: Optional[List[str]]
+      Input names of ONNX that interrupt model conversion.
+      Interrupts model transformation at the specified input name and inputs the model partitioned into subgraphs. e.g.
+      input_names_to_interrupt_model_conversion=['input0','input1','input2']

     output_names_to_interrupt_model_conversion: Optional[List[str]]
       Output names of ONNX that interrupt model conversion.